Service Center Location with Decision Dependent Utilities with an Application to Early Stage Testing and Vaccination in Epidemic Planning: Mixed 0-1 Conic Reformulation of

 When substituting the optimal value \eqref{eqn:sol-inner} into \eqref{opt:RFL-II}, we get a nonlinear term written as $x_{ij}\left(\textrm{min}_{P\in\Puyij}\;\E_P[u_{ij}(\bs{y})]\right)$.
 This nonlinear term involves bilinear product terms $x_{ij}\bs{y}$.
 A reformulation of \eqref{opt:RFL-II} based on linearizing these bilinear product terms is given in the following proposition. \begin{proposition} Let the ambiguity set $\Puyij$ be defined as in \eqref{eqn:amb-P}--\eqref{def:B&E} for all $i\in S$ and $j\in F$.
 The recourse problem \eqref{opt:RFL-II} can be reformulated as

-where $\Rij$ is a constant satisfying $R^{ij}=\emph{min}\{D_i,C_j\}$. \end{proposition} \proof{Proof} By Lemma~\ref{lem:a<E<b}, the optimal value of \eqref{opt:inner-ij} can be written as
+where $\Rij$ is a constant satisfying $R^{ij}=\emph{min}\{D_i,C_j\}$. \end{proposition} \begin{proof} By Lemma~\ref{lem:a<E<b}, the optimal value of \eqref{opt:inner-ij} can be written as

 We need to verify that the second to the fourth constraints in \eqref{opt:RFL-II-0} ensure that $v^{ ij}_k=x_{ij}y_k$ for all $i\in S$, $j\in F$ and $k\in F$.
 If $y_k=0$, the second constraint implies that $v^{ ij}_k\le 0$.
 Combining it with the non-negative constraint on $v^{ ij}_k$ implies that $v^{ ij}_k=0$.
 If $y_k=1$, the third and fourth constraints imply that $v^{ ij}_k=x_{ij}$.
-Therefore, the recourse problem \eqref{opt:RFL-II} can be reformulated as \eqref{opt:RFL-II-0}. \halmos \endproof The most challenging part in \eqref{opt:RFL-II-0} is the first constraint.
-Note that the two functions inside the `max' are both concave, and hence the first constraint is non-convex.
-We can reformulate this non-convex constraint into convex constraints by introducing binary variables in the model.
-This reformulation is given in Section~\ref{sec:reform-lift}.
+Therefore, the recourse problem \eqref{opt:RFL-II} can be reformulated as \eqref{opt:RFL-II-0}. \end{proof} It is worth to remark that a constraint of the type $x^2_3\le x_1x_2$ which involves a bilinear term can be reformulated as a second-order-cone constraint $\norm{(2x_3, x_1-x_2)}\le x_1+x_2$.
+This technique plays an essential role in reformulating multinomial logit choice model based constraints into compact mixed-integer second-order-cone constraints \citep{sen2018-conic-IP-assort-multi-logit,lin2020-opt-locker-loc-logit-choice-model}.
+Unfortunately this technique is not applicable to simplify our reformulation.